 Garden – kitchen stable door opens out to large decked area with pergola over (14' 6" x 10' 3"), from here steps lead down into main garden paved with red brick with large feature terracotta vase in centre and four flowerbeds surround.
 To the left, circular lawn with railway sleeper steps up to 'beach' area.
 Pebbled beach area with railway sleeper windbreakers, and large natural York stone feature waterfall with pond beneath.
 Adjacent to the beach area are two large trees with arbour and stumpery (traditional Victorian shady fern/wildlife area) beneath.
 Back gate behind trees leads to side road giving useful rear access to the property.

-To the right is a large red bricked area with flowerbeds and raised planters, along with a large breezeblock built outbuilding with light and electric, French doors and sash window, previously used as an artist's studio, but currently houses surround shelving forming a useful and large storage area.
+To the right is a large red bricked area with flowerbeds and raised planters, along with a large Outbuilding (14'10 x 8'5) with light and electric, French doors and sash window, previously used as an artist's studio, but currently houses surround shelving forming a useful and large storage area.

 The remaining back flowerbed running the length of the garden is currently used for fruit/vegetable growing.
-The garden was landscaped in 2007 to a traditional Victorian 'potager' Kitchen Garden design, and includes raised beds, a polytunnel, and well established apple, pear, cobnut and persimmon trees, along with rhubarb, kiwi berry, raspberries, and blackcurrant and gooseberry bushes.
+The garden was landscaped in 2007 to a traditional Victorian 'potager' Kitchen Garden design, and includes raised beds covered with vegetable cages, newly erected (4m x 2m) polytunnel to remain, and well established and productive apple, pear, cobnut and persimmon trees, along with rhubarb, kiwi berry, raspberries, and blackcurrant and gooseberry bushes.

 EPC Rating - D